ilg-physics-ucsb/remoteLabs/README.md

 ssh pi@<ip_address>
 ```

-Replacing <ip_address> with the address you found from before.
-You Pi should be on for about a minute before you try this command on your computer.
+Replacing <ip_address> with the address you found one your router's website.
+(Note: Make sure your Pi has been on for about a minute before you try this command.
+It won't work if the Pi is still booting up.)

-It will ask you for a password.
+You will be asked for a password.
 The default password for raspberry pi's is the word "raspberry" without the quotes.

 The terminal should then look somthing like
 ```